MicrosoftDocs/Viva/Viva/insights/azure-templates/upgrade-synapse.md

 ### Source storage

 * **src_storageAccount**: The container that you downloaded in the zip file with a value of **wpaappsprodtest1**.
-* **src_sasToken**: The token you got from Microsoft in an email in the first step in [Download the scripts](#download-the-scripts).
-Return to the SasToken.txt file open in Notepad, and copy the last line of the file beginning with “?=sv= and ending with the closing quotation marks “.
-When you place this value into the UpdateParams.ps1 file, be sure to only include one set of starting and ending quotation marks.
+* **src_sasToken**: Return to the **SasToken.txt** file open in Notepad, and copy the last line of the file beginning with “?sv= and ending with the closing quotation marks.
+When you place this value into the **UpdateParams.ps1** file, be sure to only include one set of starting and ending quotation marks.

 ### Linkage account details